• About Texas Travel Talk

 2. Shop, Sip, And Stroll Historic Mercer Street

 Dripping Springs Mercer Street is a unique historical downtown with boutiques, coffee shops, and beer pubs, including the old barber shop that once was – now it’s a beer pub.
-Visitors that don’t know still walk in thinking they are up next for a haircut.
+Visitors who don’t know still walk in, thinking they are up next for a haircut.
 Don’t make that mistake!!

 Travel Pro Tip: Park at the Visitors Bureau on Mercer Street and walk the street – it’s entirely walkable.